Electric Vehicles

 For several years, EV advocates — and some well-meaning financial calculators — ran the numbers with a generous thumb on the scale.
 Include the $7,500 federal tax credit, ignore the insurance premium, assume rapid depreciation stabilizes, and yes, EVs looked like a slam dunk.
 That framing was always incomplete, and in 2026, it has become actively misleading.

-The federal $7,500 EV purchase credit under IRC §30D officially expired on September 30, 2025.
+The federal clean-vehicle purchase credits under IRC §30D, §25E, and §45W are not available for vehicles acquired after September 30, 2025, according to current IRS guidance.
 Most EV buyers in 2026 are starting without that offset.
 At the same time, EV insurance costs have risen sharply — Insurify's 2025 report pegged the average annual EV premium at $4,058, a 49% premium over the $2,732 average for gas vehicles.
-And EVs continue to depreciate faster than comparable gas models in most segments.
+And EVs continue to depreciate faster than comparable gas models in many segments.

 That said, dismissing EVs financially is equally wrong.
 Fuel and maintenance savings are substantial, real, and compounding.
 The honest answer is that who benefits from an EV financially depends on your specific situation: how many miles you drive, whether you can charge at home, which state you live in, and how long you plan to keep the vehicle.